El Rosario, Sinaloa: Overview

 The city was founded on August 3, 1655.
 It is said that on that day a corporal named Bonifacio was looking for missing cattle.
 He walked along a river in what is now known as Loma de Santiago, from where the cattle was lost.
 He went for it and captured it.
 As it had turned to night he lit a fire.
 When he woke up he was in for a major surprise, under the ashes of the fire he saw large molten silver adhered to a rock.
 He then gave the news to his boss.
-But before he left to give the news he left a Rosario to mark the place.
+But before he left to give the news he left rosary beads to mark the place.
 His boss ran to the location to confirm that it was silver and began to extract the silver.

 Cultural references

 Rosario Sinaloa is the town referred to as Tres Camarones in the writing of Luis Alberto Urrea.

 The area now is known for growing amapola and marijuana in the hillsides, considered now the new gold mines for the area.